Strong growth in Nepal’s mobile internet/broadband markets

 The country has certainly been on a road to recovery from the long years of civil unrest.
-Nepal’s transition to a considerably more stable nation had begun by 2007.
+Nepal’s transition to a considerably more stable nation began in 2007.
 The country’s first elections for over nine years were held in 2008; a clear victory going to the Maoists who were as a result to become a party of government.
 Although the way forward was not necessarily going to be smooth, with this remarkable turnaround following years of great difficulty, the scene was set to build on the considerable progress already made in recent times in meeting the growing demand for telephone services.
 Not only has there been strong subscriber growth, especially in the mobile sector, but there was evidence of a clear vision in the sector, including putting a reform process in place and planning for the building of necessary telecommunications infrastructure.
 Most importantly, the Ministry of Information and Communications (MoIC) and the telecom regulator, the National Telecommunications Authority (NTA), both became very active in the performance of their respective roles.
-However, as already noted, by 2013/2014 there was evident concern that some of the momentum of the reform process had been lost.
+However, as already noted, by 2014/2015 there was evident concern that some of the momentum of the reform process had been lost.

 The Nepal Telecom Company, the state-owned incumbent operator, has been the major builder and operator of the national telecom network.
 For a long time it held a monopoly over all aspects of telecom in the country.
 With the opening up of the market, Nepal Telecom lost its monopoly on basic telecom services a little more than a decade ago with the licensing of United Telecom Ltd (UTL).
 It subsequently surrendered its monopoly on mobile services with the licensing of Spice Nepal Pvt Ltd, later known as Ncell, in 2004.
 The period after 2006 saw notably strong subscriber growth, especially in the mobile segment of the market.
-Mobile penetration went from 5% in 2007 to more than 70% in 2014.
+Mobile penetration went from 5% in 2007 to 95% in 2015.

 Despite all the energy that has gone into the sector, there was still a significant disparity between the high coverage levels in the cities and the coverage available in the underdeveloped rural regions.
 Progress on providing some minimum access had been good, however.